stevan/p5-B-MOP/README.md

 - Identify and track mutation points
     - we can track any AST node which modifies a variable

-Using this information such as this, we can then infer the type usage and ultimately type check the Perl program (with some caveats, ... keep reading).
+Using this information and some assumptions, we can then infer the type usage and ultimately type check the Perl program (with some caveats).

 ### Huh??